Sunday, September 13th, 2009 | Author: KristenM |

 Easy.

-The folks at the Monterey Bay Aquarium have put together the most comprehensive database of sea food, farming and harvesting practices, and toxicity levels available today.
+The folks at the Monterrey Bay Aquarium have put together the most comprehensive database of sea food, farming and harvesting practices, and toxicity levels available today.
 And, they’ve conveniently condensed all this information into a handy pocket shopping guide which is broken down according to region.
 The pocket guides (which you can download here) are divided into three categories: Best Choices, Good Alternatives, and Avoid.
 I personally shop from this guide for my region, choosing mollusks, shellfish, and fish (in that order) according to what’s best and what’s on sale.

 What should I feed my kids?